By Michael H. Crawford, MD

-SYNOPSIS: A pooled analysis of three randomized, controlled trials of inclisiran in patients with atherosclerotic cardiovascular disease or its risk equivalent showed impressive reductions in LDL cholesterol with subcutaneous injections every six months.
+SYNOPSIS: A pooled analysis of three trials of inclisiran in patients with atherosclerotic cardiovascular disease or its risk equivalent showed impressive reductions in LDL cholesterol with subcutaneous injections.

 SOURCE: Wright RS, Ray KK, Raal FJ, et al. Pooled patient-level analysis of inclisiran trials in patients with familial hypercholesterolemia or atherosclerosis.
 J Am Coll Cardiol 2021;77:1182-1193.

 Proprotein convertase subtilisin/kexin type 9 (PCSK9) lowers LDL cholesterol receptor levels by inhibiting their ability to be recycled to the cell surface, which hinders the removal of LDL particles from circulation.
 Current monoclonal antibodies targeting PCSK9 are quite effective in lowering LDL levels but require subcutaneous injections every two to four weeks.
 Inclisiran is a double-stranded RNA molecule that suppresses PCSK9 translation in the liver and lowers circulating concentrations of PCSK9 and LDL.
 Three Phase III placebo-controlled, double-blind, randomized trials of inclisiran injected subcutaneously every six months showed the drug lowers LDL by about 50% and is well tolerated.
 This report provides pooled patient-level data.